-OK, tea, in this instance, is food, but it's really more about the experience and the pomp and circumstance than the food itself.
-There are lots of places to enjoy a proper British afternoon tea in Los Angeles, including the grand Millenium Biltmore Hotel in Downtown LA, The London West Hollywood Hotel and a myriad of tea shops, but the Rose Garden Tea Room and Cafe at the Huntington Library and Gardens in San Marino, next to Pasadena, is one of the most charming, and comes with a whole day's worth of exploration of the Library, art galleries and vast botanical gardens.
-If tea with cucumber sandwiches and scones isn't mom's thing, there are other options or you can have your own picnic just outside the garden gates.
+So tea is sort of like brunch, but it's really more about the experience and the pomp and circumstance than the food itself.
+There are lots of places to enjoy a proper British afternoon tea in Los Angeles, including the grand Millenium Biltmore Hotel in Downtown L.A., The London West Hollywood Hotel, and myriad tea shops, but the Rose Garden Tea Room and Cafe at the Huntington Library and Gardens in San Marino is one of the most charming, and it comes with a whole day's worth of exploration of the library, art galleries, and vast botanical gardens.
+You can also have your own picnic just outside the garden gates.
 Tea and Tour packages are available for groups of four or more.

-If Mom runs around all day and just needs some time to chill and relax, a day lounging at Los Angeles beaches may be just the thing.
-May weather at the beach can be unpredictable, ranging from 60 to 80 degrees Fahrenheit, with the average being around 70.
-But even if it's not bikini weather, enjoying a good book within view and sound of the waves can be a great way to give Mom time to unwind.
-If it comes with an overnight at a beach hotel, even better, but for day trips, you can get Beach Butler Service from Perry's at multiple Santa Monica beaches to provide beach chairs, umbrella, towels, sun screen and refreshments to the location of your choice.
+If your mother runs around all day and just needs some time to chill and relax, a day lounging at Los Angeles beaches might be just the thing.
+May weather can be unpredictable, ranging from 60 to 80 degrees Fahrenheit, with the average being around 70.
+But even if it's not bikini weather, enjoying a good book while listening to sound of the waves can be a great way to give your mom time to unwind.
+You can even throw in an overnight at a beach hotel!
+But for day trips, you can get beach butler service from Perry's at multiple Santa Monica beaches that will provide chairs, umbrella, towels, sunscreen, and refreshments to the location of your choice.

-Combine the over-water ferry excursion with an afternoon exploring Avalon, hiking, taking a jeep eco tour, snorkeling or taking a glass-bottom boat tour on Catalina Island.
-Ferries depart from Marina Del Rey, San Pedro, Long Beach and Newport Beach.
-More on Visiting Santa Catalina Island and for more adventurous moms, the Top Catalina Island Adventures.
+Combine a ferry excursion with an afternoon exploring Avalon, hiking, taking a Jeep eco-tour, snorkeling, or taking a glass-bottom boat tour on Catalina Island.
+Ferries depart from Marina Del Rey, San Pedro, Long Beach, and Newport Beach.